itsferdiardiansa/Travel-App/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of Change

-Please check the relevant options:
+Please check the relevant options?

 - [ ] ✨ Feature (new functionality)
 - [ ] 🐛 Bugfix (fix for a bug)